 Throughout our travels, accommodations in Ulaanbaatar and the Gobi will provide modern comforts like electricity, hot showers, and plush bedding in tourist traditional Ger camps.

-You’ll be picked up from your accommodation and driven straight to the White Stupa, a journey of about 5-6 hours.
+You’ll picked up from your accommodation and driven straight to the White Stupa, a journey of about 5-6 hours.
 Once part of the seafloor, this escarpment resembles a white stupa, earning its name Tsagaan Suvarga (white stupa).
 Stretching 400 meters in length and rising 60 meters with a sheer 90-degree edge, it’s quite a sight.
 After rainfall, water cascades down, giving it the appearance of a massive waterfall and creating a surface reminiscent of Mars.
 It’s the perfect time to leisurely stroll along the White Stupa, capturing stunning photos, including drone shots, especially during the sunset.(B/L/D)

 We’ll move to the heart of Orkhon valley to meet a local nomadic family to experience their daily lifestyle.
 The drive will take around 5-6 hours from Ongi temple ruin to the Orkhon valley and we will arrive at the Mongolian nomadic family’s dwelling.
 We will be greeted with warm hospitality, and in accordance with Mongolian tradition, enter their ger.
 They will extend their kindness and offer food.
 During this time, we will acquaint ourselves with the family members.